Manaslu Circuit Trek - 12 Days

 View from Lho Village - Rhododendron and Oak

 Begin your trek through the Nubri region and get a glimpse of the distinct Tibetan-influenced culture of the locals.
-As you cross Mani walls, terraced fields, and typical stone houses through forests of fir, rhododendron and oak, you gain altitude.
-The trail leads to Lihi, which is surrounded by barley and potato fields before arriving at Sho, where one can see elaborate paintings on the Kani (gate arches).
+As you cross Mani walls, terraced fields, and typical stone houses through forests of fir, rhododendron, and oak, you gain altitude.
+The trail leads to Lihi, which is surrounded by barley and potato fields, before arriving at Sho, where one can see elaborate paintings on the Kani (gate arches).

-Stop for lunch in Shyala, a beautiful village nestled against the backdrop of snow capped peaks and dense forest lush with old oaks.
-The final stretch involves a steady ascent over rocky terrain to arrive at Lho, an impressive large village with a lovely little monastery perched at its centre.
-The imposing view from here that encompasses Manaslu (8,163m) also prominently highlights Manaslu North (7,157m).Pace yourself for the increasing elevation and listen to your body.
+Stop for lunch in Shyala, a beautiful village nestled against the backdrop of snow-capped peaks and dense forests lush with old oaks.
+The final stretch involves a steady ascent over rocky terrain to arrive at Lho, an impressively large village with a lovely little monastery perched at its center.

 About Lho Village and Teahouses